QCDLab/neopdf/docs/lhapdf_benchmark/pdfs.md

         The failures in the computations of $xf_i (x, Q^2)$ are not genuine and the failed runs need to be re-generated in order for them to succeed.
 For instance, the `Items are not equal` error is a result of how negative values are addressed.
-The `NeoPDF` runs used `ForcePositive::ClipSmall` to clip negative values to `1e-10` and upon using `ForcePositive::NoClipping` the results will be the same.
+For these PDF sets, negative values in `LHAPDF` are clipped to zero as harcoded in the metadata `ForcePositive: 1` while `NeoPDF` uses by default `ForcePositive::NoClipping` unless `ForcePositive::ClipNegative` is enforced.
+Upon doing so, the results will be exactly the same.
 Similarly, the error `Process failed: thread` is because, for some reasons, the sets were not available due to failures in downloading them.

     | PDF Set | Benchmark | Error Details |
     |---------|----------|---------------|